 We have written a wide range of training leaflets and handbooks to supplement our courses.
 A booklet on Responding to Planning Applications for CPRE has seen many editions and well over 100,000 copies were printed for free distribution over twenty years.
 We also supplied CPRE with a series of Campaigners’ Guides: these are practical handbooks on Trees and Woods, Opencast Coal Mining, Local Plans, Minerals and household projections (‘The Housing Numbers Game’ in 1994 and Housing the Future in 2009).
 For WWF (UK) we wrote a practical guidePlanning for Wildlife (see Natural World).

 Green Balance has a long associaton with training staff at Natural Resources Wales (NRW) and its predecessor the Countryside Council for Wales (CCW), agencies of the Welsh Government.
 Since 2000 we have trained staff with both basic courses in Planning and Development Training and specialised courses in Public Inquiry Training, initially using our own case studies but now working from a major case in which CCW took part.
 More recently we have trained staff in how to participate in the procedures for decising Nationally Significant Infrastructure Projects (NSIPs).
 Each course is adjusted to the specific legal obligations and policy objectives of the client, with the NSIP course supplemented by a Quick Reference Guide for internal staff use and advice on how NRW can make the most of the opportunities available to it.
-We similarly worked for over a decade to train branches of the Campaign to Protect Rural England (CPRE) in various aspects of the planning system.

 Some participants’ evaluations of our training courses for NRW/CCW: